jaccojr/TRD-2026/README.md

 Everything lives in `data.js`.
 Stage figures (`dist`/`gain`/`loss`) are the Komoot/official override values shown everywhere.
 Replace `profile`/`mapCoords` when real GPX lands.
 Evening updates (meal times, next start, notices) are in `event.days`.

 ## Demo
-Use the "Demo dag" stepper in the header to preview any day (today/tomorrow focus, weather suppression, KM-to-finish). "nu" returns to the real date.
+Use the "Demo dag" stepper in the header to preview any day (today/tomorrow focus, weather suppression, KM-to-finish). "nu" returns to the real date..